NonProjects/tgbox/docs/protocol.rst

 - The *LocalBox* can be fully restored from the *RemoteBox* if you have a decryption key (but this can take a little of time if you uploaded a big amount of files);

-- The *Box* can be shared with multiply users.
+- The *Box* can be shared with multiple users.

 Abstract Box file
 -----------------